Yeztugo® (lenacapavir)

 PURPOSE 2 Study

 PURPOSE 2 (NCT04925752) is an ongoing, phase 3, double-blind, randomized study evaluating the efficacy and safety of twice-yearly SUBQ LEN and once-daily oral FTC/TDF for HIV-1 PrEP in cisgender gay, bisexual, and other men, TGW, TGM, and GNB individuals aged ≥16 years in Argentina, Brazil, Mexico, Peru, South Africa, Thailand, and the US who have condomless receptive anal sex with partners assigned male at birth (N=3265).
-Eligible participants were tested for HIV at screening, and those who tested negative were randomly assigned in a 2:1 ratio to SUBQ LEN every 26 weeks plus daily oral FTC/TDF placebo (n=2179) or SUBQ LEN placebo every 26 weeks plus daily oral FTC/TDF (n=1086; Figure 2).
-Additional testing was performed with samples from participants who tested positive for HIV at screening to determine the recency of the HIV infection, and these data were used to estimate the bHIV that would be expected without PrEP.4
+Eligible participants were tested for HIV at screening, and those who tested negative were randomly assigned in a 2:1 ratio to SUBQ LEN every 26 weeks plus daily oral FTC/TDF placebo (n=2179) or SUBQ LEN placebo every 26 weeks plus daily oral FTC/TDF (n=1086;

-.
-PURPOSE 2: Study Design4,5
+Figure 2.
+PURPOSE 2: Study Design5-7

-a Included oral PrEP use within the last 12 weeks or any prior use of long-acting injectable forms of PrEP.
+aIncluded oral PrEP use within the last 12 weeks or any prior use of long-acting injectable forms of PrEP.

-b Condomless receptive anal sex with ≥1 partner in the previous 12 months and met ≥1 of the following criteria: condomless receptive anal sex with ≥2 partners in the previous 12 weeks; history of syphilis, rectal gonorrhea, or rectal chlamydia in the previous 24 weeks; self-reported use of stimulants with sex in the previous 12 weeks.
+bSexually active with ≥1 partner in the previous 12 months and met ≥1 of the following criteria: condomless receptive anal sex with ≥2 partners in the previous 12 weeks; a history of syphilis, rectal gonorrhea, or rectal chlamydia in the previous 24 weeks; self-reported use of stimulants with sex in the previous 12 weeks.

-c The bHIV was the incidence of HIV expected without PrEP that would be anticipated in a placebo group.
-A total of 45 participants (11.9%) were classified as recently acquiring HIV.
+cThe bHIV was the incidence of HIV that would be anticipated in a placebo group.

-d All participants received an oral initiation dose of LEN (600 mg) or matching oral placebo on Days 1 and 2.
-Participants randomly assigned to the SUBQ LEN group received oral placebo FTC/TDF, and participants in the FTC/TDF group received SUBQ LEN placebo.
+eAll participants received a loading oral dose of LEN (600 mg) or matching placebo on Days 1 and 2.
+Participants in the LEN group received placebo FTC/TDF and participants in the FTC/TDF group received placebo SUBQ LEN.
+These participants were included in the full analysis set for primary efficacy analysis, and additional participants were included in the safety analysis.

 A total of 3271 participants were randomly assigned and received ≥1 dose of study drug; 6 participants were diagnosed with HIV on Day 1 and were excluded from the efficacy analysis (mITT, n=3265).
-Baseline demographics were balanced between randomized groups (Table 2).4
+Baseline demographics were balanced between randomized groups (Table 2).5

 Table 2.
-PURPOSE 2: Select Baseline Demographics and Disease Characteristics4
+PURPOSE 2: Select Baseline Demographics5

 Key Demographics and Characteristics